bitstorm/Wicket-rest-annotations/readme.md

 		//Matching URL example: ./person/1;height=500
 	}
 ````
+The annotation needs to know the name of the matrix parameter and the index (zero-based) of the segment that contains the parameter.
 + **_@CookieParam_:** This annotation indicates that the value of a method parameter must be read from a cookie.